cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 Especially if you're working solo, you have to get the most out of the limited time you have.

-I would say currently, if most of the versions bumps are pretty small, it takes me about 15-20 mins per week to keep everything updated.
+I would say currently, if most of the version bumps are pretty small, it takes me about 15-20 mins per week to keep everything updated.

 ### Scheduled reminders and recurring tasks